 Thailand is slowly and steadily working towards reopening to revive its tourism at popular holiday locations with the inaugural of the ‘Phuket Sandbox’ scheme that started on July 1st and the ‘Samui Plus’ model on July 14th that allow fully vaccinated international travelers to visit these islands without quarantine according to the Tourism Authority Thailand (TAT).

 Despite the rising infections, the Thai government has been open to welcoming international arrivals again as tourism is a key contributor to Thailand’s Gross Domestic Product (GDP).
+Among these international arrivals, many visitors have also come to invest in pool villas in Thailand to benefit from the great returns they provide.

 Difference between Phuket Sandbox and Samui Plus